boylede/Learning-Assembly-for-the-DCPU16/Lesson 1/learning_dcpu_assembly.md

 ```
 I have represented memory in hexidecimal, which is often used in computing partly because it is more succinct than binary.
 Each four digit group represents one ```word``` of memory.

-The values at the left are the offset, or the number of each ```word``` of memory.
+The values at the left are the offset, or the address, of each ```word``` of memory.
 The first ```word``` is numbered 0, and up from there to the total of 65,536 possible on the DCPU.
 The offset isn't actually part of the memory, it is just used for visualization.

 In this memory map, the pointer [0003] would point to the value 0xF000, which you can see  on the first line.
 You can see the the first value on the next line is at offset 0004, which makes sense because it is one after 0003.